janegca/fem-challenges/02-faq-card/refactor/README.md

 - add as a `pseudo-element`
 - use `transform: scale(-1)` to rotate
-- FIXME: caniuse.com claims 'animation and transition' is not recognized on `:after` pseudo-element by Safari on iPad
+- FIXME: caniuse.com claims 'animation and transition' is not recognized on `:after` pseudo-element by Safari on iPad, it appears `transform` falls under this category as the arrow is not being displayed

 ### How to collapse open questions when a new selection is made?